mikeal/centerless/README.md

 Things are understood to be *centralized* when their **address** describes a single (center) **location**.

-An **address** is understood to be *de-centralized* when it is *de-located* from its singular location address.
+Data appears to be *de-centralized* when it is *de-located* from its singular location address using a hash digest based addess.
 One-way hash functions and derivative one-way cryptography are used to arrive at a hash digest that relies upon no authority or central location since anyone implementing the algorithm can produce proof.
 This also means